 It will not make an appearance any time soon but blockchain might go to the rescue and create a decentralized version that would rely on a functional peer-to-peer distributed network built on a community of users without the need for a broker overseeing the process.
 This would also be a significant improvement over the hackable and crushable version of the internet we have now.

 A boost to mass adoption and education of the Internet was offered by AOL in the early 1990s promoting the use of a computer and later of the internet to the less tech-savvy early users.
 It started a massive campaign by sending educational CDs everywhere to teach people how to use them and saw its user base grow from 200K to 25M clients over the years.
 For many, this seemed to coincide with the widespread mass adoption of the Internet, with education playing a leading role in the process.
 (From Wikipedia “1991–2006: Internet age, Time Warner merger”)

-In open blockchains, since there is not a central point of coordination, Bitcoin educational activities are voluntarily promoted by industry educators and scholars the calibre of Andreas Antonopoulos to Trace Mayer, to name a couple, that constantly provide free valuable content.
-They insist how important it is to safeguard your own bitcoin wallet private key and learning how to do it requires such higher attention than when a company or a bank looks after all your financial movements.
+In open blockchains, since there is not a central point of coordination, Bitcoin educational activities are voluntarily promoted by industry educators and scholars the caliber of Andreas Antonopoulos to Trace Mayer, to name a couple, that constantly provide free valuable content.
+They insist on how important it is to safeguard your own bitcoin wallet private key and learning how to do it requires much higher attention than when a company or a bank looks after all your financial movements.

 Education is pivotal for blockchain in two ways: